stoneild/edu_matrix/README.md

 # edu_matrix
-## This is education project
+## This is an education project

-In this project realised some matrix operations for working with follow matrices:
+This project implements some matrix operations to work with the following matrices:
 ```
 typedef struct matrix_struct {
     double** matrix;